runabol/spring-boot-starter-graphql/README.md

                          .argument(Arguments.stringArgument("q"))
                          .dataFetcher((env) -> {

-                           // in the real-world you would fetch
+                           // in the real-world you would probably
-                           // the data from the database but
+                           // fetch the data from a database but
-                           // we going to cheat here.
-The point
+                           // but i'm keeping it simple for the example.
-                           // is that the data can come from anywhere:
+                           // The point is that the data can come from anywhere:
                            // database, another service, generated
                            // on the fly, etc.